 It can be especially tricky to pinpoint which foods are problematic when you have frequent migraine attacks or chronic migraine or constant symptoms.
 The response to some triggers can be delayed.
 For instance, you might know that the scented candle is making you dizzy right away, but it may take a full day for your reaction to the yogurt cause symptoms.
 And, if we assume that you have 5 food triggers and enroll in a study with 19 other people with frequent attacks, things get more complicated.
 Each person may have a handful of different food triggers on top internal triggers (like hormones) or external migraine triggers (like perfume).
 How would such a study be designed?
 What if the study is testing foods high in tyramine while not considering low-tyramine foods that might be high in free glutamate or certain food additives?
 These issues vex researchers genuinely interested in getting good, hard data on food triggers.

 What about migraine diets that aren’t based on triggers?

 The research is thin in this area with the exception of the ketogenic diet.
-There are no good studies supporting diet changes that have helped many control their migraine attacks such as eating gluten-free, dairy-free, whole-foods or grain and sugar-free.
+At the time of the writing of this article, there are no good studies supporting diet changes that have helped many control their migraine attacks such as eating gluten-free, dairy-free, whole-foods or grain and sugar-free.
 Should you cross these diets off your list of things to try?
 Heck no. It often takes a while to figure out diet and migraine.